JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

   - programming
 ---

 Welcome!
 If you're a junior software developer just starting out in the tech industry, this guide is for you.
-I wrote this because I remember how tough those first months can be — full of questions, doubts, and the occasional "am I cut out for this?" moment.
-Here, you'll find practical lessons, mindset shifts, and career tips that many of us learned the hard way — so you don't have to.
+I wrote this because I remember how tough those first months can be, full of questions, doubts, and the occasional "am I cut out for this?" moment.
+Here, you'll find practical lessons, mindset shifts, and career tips that many of us learned the hard way, so you don't have to.

 ---